SPT-3G D1: Axion Early Dark Energy with CMB experiments and DESI: Results

+In this paper, we are focused on CMB-only and CMB + BAO analyses, but (uncalibrated) supernova Ia (SNIa) data such as the Dark Energy Survey~\cite{DES:2024jxu}, Pantheon+~\cite{Pantplus1,Pantplus2}, and Union3~\cite{Union} datasets, are relevant as well.
+They are known to increase the tension with SH0ES in \EDE{} when added to CMB-only data~\cite{Vivian_lates_EDE}.
+We have therefore, very briefly, explored the implications of adding one of these datasets, Pantheon+, to CMB-SPA + DESI.
+For this combination, we find $Q_\mathrm{MPCL} = 2.9\, \sigma$.
+This tension is indeed higher than what we had without Pantheon+, but still passes our $3\, \sigma$ threshold (although just barely).\footnote{A detailed analysis on the impact of SNIa data on the constraints of \EDE{} is beyond the scope of the current work.
+It is being investigated in a more elaborate analysis in~[Jhaveri et al, in preparation].}

 In summary, the addition of DESI to CMB data does ease the tension according to the $Q_{\rm MPCL}$ and $Q_{\rm DMAP}$ metrics.
 However, there is no strong statistical evidence to prefer this model over $\Lambda$CDM.
-Moreover, as pointed out by~\cite{Vivian_lates_EDE}, adding Supernova Ia data from the Pantheon+ sample~\cite{Pantplus} to \planck{}, \ACTDR{} and \DESI{} data results in an even weaker preference for this model and an inability to reduce the Hubble tension.
-It is important to point out that this shift in parameters for \EDE{} when including \DESI{} data is another manifestation of the discrepancy that currently exists between CMB and \DESI{} BAO data in \LCDM{}.
+Moreover, it is important to point out that this shift in parameters for \EDE{} when including \DESI{} data is another manifestation of the discrepancy that currently exists between CMB and \DESI{} BAO data in \LCDM{}, a discrepancy that could potentially be explained in several ways~\cite{Camphuis_etal}.

 As found in~\cite{Camphuis_etal}, the CMB-BAO discrepancy can be projected onto many extensions of $\Lambda$CDM, and \EDE{} is yet another example.
-To see this more clearly, we plot in Fig.~\ref{fig:EDE_SPA_DESI} the 2D posterior of $\left(\Omega_m,\Omega_m(hr_d/147.1 \ {\rm Mpc})^2\right)$ for \cmball{} and \cmball{} + \DESI{}, within EDE, and the posterior for \DESI{} alone and \cmball{} within $\Lambda$CDM.
+To see this more clearly, we plot in Fig.~\ref{fig:EDE_SPA_DESI} the 2D posterior of $\left[\Omega_m,\Omega_m(hr_d/147.1 \ {\rm Mpc})^2\right]$ for \cmball{} and \cmball{} + \DESI{}, within \EDE{}, and the posterior for \DESI{} alone and \cmball{} within $\Lambda$CDM.
 The reason for choosing $\Omega_m(hr_d/147.1\ {\rm Mpc})^2$ instead of $hr_d$ is twofold.
-First, it allows for a better visualization of the discrepancy, given the strong $\Omega_m$-$hr_d$ degeneracy, and second $\Omega_m(hr_d)^2$ is a combination which both the CMB and BAO data constrain well.
+First, it allows for a better visualization of the discrepancy, given the strong $\Omega_m-hr_d$ degeneracy, and second $\Omega_m(hr_d)^2$ is a combination which both the CMB and BAO data constrain well.
 From this plot, we can see how allowing $f_{\rm EDE}$ to take on non-zero values (roughly $4-10\%$) results in an overlap between the \cmball- and \DESI-preferred regions, thus reducing the discrepancy seen in $\Lambda$CDM.
 This explains why adding \DESI{} data results in the shifts seen in Table~\ref{Tab:Results} and an improvement in the fit compared to $\Lambda$CDM.